ericfialkowski/daysUntil/README.md

 # daysUntil

-This is a simple terminal tool for showing the time until a given date/time.
+This is a simple terminal tool for showing the time until or since a given date/time.

 ### Usage